siptrunk/GDAX-Trading-Bot/README.md

 - Register in Coinbase (https://www.coinbase.com)
 - Use the Coinbase account to login to the Gdax exchange (https://www.gdax.com)
-- Deposit the amount of euros you want with a SEPA transfer
+- Deposit the amount of bitcoins you want
-- Buy bitcoins using a limit order to avoid fees

 ### API Key generation